 Again, these are possible reactions that are common after experiencing abuse.
 If you experience some or all of these symptoms, you need to know that there is nothing wrong with you.
 You are not “going crazy”, this is the way the body may react to threats like severe abuse.

-In the following we describe some of the possible reactions in more detail:
+Some possible reactions might be depression, flash backs, anxiety and panic attachs.
+In the following we describe a few of the possible reactions in more detail:

 PTSD | Post Traumatic Stress Disorder